 North Toronto is composed of several neighbourhoods on both sides of Yonge Street, north of Eglinton Avenue.
 It is a large area of family homes, parks and great schools and it is a wonderful place to raise children.
 Its schools are top notch, both public and private schools.
 North Toronto has a fabulous recreation centre with tennis, skating, baseball and an indoor and outdoor pool.
 Neighbourhood residents also enjoy good restaurants, cozy bistros and many fine stores.
 North Toronto also has very convenient transit, being on the Yonge Street subway line.
 It is just 20 minutes to downtown and the financial core by subway or by car.

 The boundaries of North Toronto are Eglinton Avenue north to Blythwood Ave, east to Bayview Ave and west to Bathurst Street.
-Neighbourhoods include Eglinton Park which is nprth of Eglinton, west of Yonge to Avenue Road, north of Eglinton Ave and Allenby which is north of Eglinton, west of Avenue Road.
-In addition there is also Sherwood Park north of Eglinton east of Yonge.
-Some maps show Davisville Village as part of North Toronto but it is featured separately.
-Chaplin Estates is featured separately as well as Lawrence Park and Wanless Park. .
+Neighbourhoods include Eglinton Park which is north of Eglinton, west of Yonge to Avenue Road, north of Eglinton Ave and Allenby which is north of Eglinton, west of Avenue Road.
+In addition there is also Sherwood Park north of Eglinton east of Yonge and Bedford Park north/west of Lawrence Ave and Yonge St.

 History: The town of North Toronto was incorporated in 1890 when much of the area was still farmland and annexed by the old City of Toronto in 1912.
 Toronto’s streetcar line was extended through North Toronto and the area became a popular streetcar suburb with the area becoming completely developed by the 1940’s.
 The streetcar was replaced by the Yonge Street subway line in 1954.
 North Toronto is composed of detached and semi detached homes from the 40’s, newer homes, townhomes and apartment complexes.
 It is an established upper middle class area and a desirable place to live for all ages but especially for families with school aged children.